National Instruments LabView

 Prerequisites

-• Local access to the machine running LabVIEW
+- Local access to a LabVIEW-equipped machine

 Exploitability